 Not everyone was born blessed with the beauty of Sofia Lauren, but dressing to resemble a witch is not the direction you want to go in.
 If you have long stringy black hair and sharp features, skip the long black jagged-edged skirts.
 Get a good haircut and dress in a sleek or chic style and the kiddies will stop asking you for candy.
 Which reminds me…

 Few people look good in all white attire.
 When they do, it is usually white summer linen.
 I have yet to see a white spandex dress paired with white boots and a white leather jacket look good on anyone, not to mention it gives a slight air of a street-prostitute.
 All white needs an expert eye in order to pull it off in autumn or winter.

 For Divas Only….

-Creativity adds a flair to New York City streets and is found more so on the sidewalks of Milan that in Rome.
+Creativity adds a flair to New York City streets and is found more so on the sidewalks of Milan than in Rome.
 Although it can go horribly wrong, they still get an A+ for effort.
 If you have a particular look that works for you and only a few of you do, then who cares what anyone says, work it!
-Lady Gaga’s costumes left everyone gagging at the VMA’s but the girl can sing and that’s what counts.
-Whitney Houston has yet to find a decent wig.
-Beyonce’s mommy makes her clothes.
+Lady Gaga’s costumes leave everyone gagging at the award shows but the girl can sing and that’s what counts.
+Whitney Houston never managed to find a decent wig.
+Beyonce’s mommy made her clothes for ages.
 Mariah Carey is usually on every worst-dressed list.
 Britney is just a big ol’ mess.
 Are you a diva?
 Are you sure?
 Whether you are a world-famous superstar or the Diva of your town, you are known for your over-the-top style so enjoy it…I know I will.